Skip to main content

 5. Connection criteria and requirements

-5.1 In consideration of the provision of the Service(s) by NHS Digital, the Connecting Party shall comply with its obligations as described in this Connection Agreement.
+5.1 In consideration of the provision of the Service(s) by NHS England, the Connecting Party shall comply with its obligations as described in this Connection Agreement.

 5.2 It is a condition of this Connection Agreement that the Connecting Party shall (and shall procure that all of its contractors, subcontractors and agents shall):